tomdyson/microllama/README.md

 gcloud run deploy --source . --set-env-vars="OPENAI_API_KEY=sk-etc"
 ```

-For Cloud Run and other serverless platforms you should probably generate the
+For Cloud Run and other serverless platforms you should generate the FAISS index
-FAISS index at container build time, to reduce cold starts.
-See the two
+at container build time, to reduce startup time.
+See the two commented lines in
-commented lines in `Dockerfile`.
+`Dockerfile`.

 ## Based on